notmuch/notmuch/doc/man1/notmuch.rst

 the external **notmuch-<subcommand>** in ${PATH} instead.
 This allows users to have their own notmuch related tools to be run via the notmuch command.
-By design, this does not allow notmuch's own commands to be overriden using external commands.
+By design, this does not allow notmuch's own commands to be overridden using external commands.

 OPTION SYNTAX
 -------------